-- ½ cup white sugar, in a separate bowl, for rolling cookies in before you bake
+- 1/2 cup white sugar or raw turbinado sugar, in a separate bowl, for rolling cookies in before you bake

-- Add molasses and egg to mixture and beat until smooth.
+- Add molasses and egg to mixture and mix until just combined.

-- Repeat steps 4 and 5 until all the dough has been rolled and dipped in sugar.
-(If you want, you can skip the sugar-dipping step and freeze the rolled dough – just defrost and roll the balls in sugar whenever you’re ready to bake them!)
+If you want, you can skip the sugar-dipping step and freeze the rolled dough – just defrost and roll the dough balls in sugar whenever you’re ready to bake them!